usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/project-3.md

 The following content from this semester may be helpful in completing this project:

+  - The `LoggerSetup` homework assignment demonstrates how to configure `log4j2` to debug code.

-  - The `ReadWriteLock` homework assignment will help creating the simple read/write lock required by this project, as well as illustrate how to use it to make a data structure class thread-safe.
+  - The `ReadWriteLock` homework assignment creates the simple read/write lock required by this project, and illustrates how to use it to make a data structure class thread-safe.

   - The `Synchronization` lecture code illustrates how to use a read/write lock to make a data structure class thread-safe.

-  - The `PrimeFinder` homework assignment will help creating the work queue required by this project, as well as illustrate how to use a work queue and creating tasks for non-recursive problems.
+  - The `PrimeFinder` homework assignment creates the work queue required by this project, as well as illustrates how to use a work queue and create tasks for non-recursive problems.

   - The `WorkQueues` lecture code illustrates how to use a work queue and create tasks for recursive problems.
 If your approach is not recursive, this example might not be helpful for this project.